jayshakti/MultipleDataCompression/README.md

 # How to execute the project-
 > ./test

-This will compile all the object files linked with it.
+This command will start the compilation all the object files linked with it.

 - Choose Y/N to run or exit
 - Select 1,2 or 3 accordingly.